vivek1108/readme/README.md

 ```
-  boaServiceURL = input("Enter BOA services URL : ")
+  boaServiceURL = input("Enter IBM Bayesian Optimization Accelerator services URL : ")
-  userId = input("Enter your USER ID to run the BOA experiment : ")
+  userId = input("Enter User ID for white listed BOA user : ")
-  password = input("Enter password to run the BOA experiment : ")
+  password = input("Enter User password to run the BOA experiment : ")
   baseDir = input("Enter Directory that holds the Template folder :  ")

 ```

 While running this Interface_function , It ask for user to input 4 values .
 Those values are :

-1. BOA service URL .
+1. IBM Bayesian Optimization Accelerator service URL .
-2. UserId of the User trying to run the experiment
+2. User ID for white listed BOA user trying to run the experiment
-3. password of the account from which the experiment is going to be executed
+3. User password of the account from which the experiment is going to be executed
 4. Directory that holds the template folder